kdl-org/kdl/SPEC.md

 All in-between lines that contain non-newline characters _MUST_ start with _at least_ the exact same whitespace as the final line (precisely matching codepoints, not merely counting characters or "size");
 they may contain additional whitesapce following this prefix.
+The lines in between may contain unescaped `"` (but no unescaped `"""` as this would close the string).

 The value of the Multi-Line String omits the first and last Newline, the Whitespace of the last line, and the matching Whitespace prefix on all